Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 1. If the asset ID is confidential, extract first 64 bytes of the data attachment and [decrypt them](ca.md#decrypt-asset-id).
 2. If the amount is confidential, extract next 40 bytes of the data attachment and [decrypt them](ca.md#decrypt-value).
 3. If the data is confidential, [decrypt](#reference-data-encryption) the remaining bytes of the data.
-Otherwise, set the plaintext to the remaining bytes without modification.
+Otherwise, set the cleartext to the remaining bytes without modification.

 ### Disclosure